ashrust/NewTab/README.md

 * **pip install -r requirements.txt**
 * **python main.py**

 This will start the web server.
 Point any domain, with SSL, at the web server and you're live!
 If you'd prefer to try it out without SSL, comment out line 8 in **main.py**.

+You can also try a slightly older version on [Repl.it]().

 ### Browser Installation
 **Safari:**
 * Go to Safari's Preferences
-* Under the _General_ tab, set your homepage to: https://newtab.click
+* Under the _General_ tab, set your homepage to: **<YOUR DOMAIN NAME>** e.g. https://newtab.click
 * Then set _New tabs open with_ to **Homepage**
 * Lastly set _New windows open with_ to **Homepage**

 **Chrome:**

-The chrome extension is [available here](https://chrome.google.com/webstore/detail/newtab-beautiful-images-s/ccelhhdengdfdgadooapdijgfehmojej)
+To create your own extension, edit line 1 of **script.js** in the **chrome-extension** folder to be your domain.
+You can then load the unpacked extension from Chrome, under _Window_, then _Extensions_.
+If you would like others to be able to easily install your extension, [submit the extension to the Chrome Webstore](https://developer.chrome.com/webstore/publish).

 **Edge:**

-Here's how to [add Chrome extensions to Edge](https://support.microsoft.com/en-us/help/4538971/microsoft-edge-add-or-remove-extensions) (scroll down)
+Information on how to port a Chrome extension to Edge is [here](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/developer-guide/port-chrome-extension).

 ## Support & Contributing

-This software is provided for free and comes with absolutely no warranty or customer support whatsoever.
+This software is provided free and [open source](), it comes with absolutely no warranty or customer support whatsoever.

 If you find a bug or would like to contribute code to the project, contact [Ash Rust](https://twitter.com/@ashrust).